 1. Nasi Lemak

 This dish that originated from Malaysia is adored by Singaporeans.
 It contains rice steamed in coconut milk and pandan leaf to give it a sweet taste.
-With lots of variations, you can get your dish with eggs, chili paste, peanuts, vegetables and much more goodness.
+With lots of variations, get your dish with eggs, chili paste, peanuts, vegetables and much more goodness.
 There are plenty of spots to indulge on wholesome Nasi Lemak, but you should check out places like the rave-worthy Crave Nasi Lemak by Selera Rasa for a quick fix.

 2. Fish Head Curry